donmccurdy/ndarray-pixels/README.md

 In Node.js, this package uses [get-pixels](https://www.npmjs.com/package/get-pixels) and [save-pixels](https://www.npmjs.com/package/save-pixels).
 While both packages could be used on the web, they require polyfills for Node.js builtins.
 Browserify handles that automatically, but more modern bundlers do not.
 Moreover, the polyfills increase package size significantly.
 To avoid these problems, web builds of `ndarray-pixels` reimplement the same functionality with the more portable Canvas API.

+## Known Bugs

+- [ ] Node.js implementation may break when given an Uint8Array instead of a Buffer; see test suite.
+- [ ] Web implementation premultiplies alpha, as a result of Canvas 2D usage.

 ## Supported Formats

 | Platform | JPEG | PNG | Other |